This is the multi-page printable view of this section. Click here to print.

 }

-It presents a verification usage scenario for validating data integrity, and you can view the Java, Go, and Python example code and results written according to the scenario.
+It presents a verification usage scenario for validating data integrity, and you can view the Java, Go, and Python example code and their results written according to the scenario.

 Scenario